Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Observations

 \subsubsection{SVOM/VT}

-The Space-based multi-band astronomical Variable Objects Monitor (SVOM) is a China-France joint mission designed to detect gamma-ray bursts \citep{svom}.
-In addition to gamma ray instruments -- Gamma-ray Burst Monitor (GRM, gamma-rays), ECLAIR (hard X-rays), and Microchannel X-ray Telescope (MXT, soft X-rays) -- SVOM also carries a Visible Telescope (VT).
-VT is a 43-cm aperture telescope equipped with a dichroic beam splitter, which divides the light into two channels: a blue channel (VT$\_$B) with a wavelength range from 0.4 to 0.65 $\mu$m and a red channel (VT$\_$R) from 0.65 to 1 $\mu$m.
-The 3 $\sigma$ limiting magnitude for a 300-second exposure time is about 22.5 mag.
-SVOM/VT conducted two runs of observations targeting the field of FRB~20250316A, simultaneously acquiring data in both the VT$\_$B and VT$\_$R bands.
-The first run began at 18:22:00 UTC on March 23, 2025.
-The second run started at 04:22:05 UTC on March 25, 2025.
-Each exposure lasted 60 seconds.
-After filtering the images to remove those affected by background noise or distorted stellar PSFs, 101 and 97 good-quality images were obtained in the two runs, respectively, for each band.
-Detailed information about the observations is provided in Table~\ref{tb:obswfst} and Table~\ref{tb:opt1img}.
+The Space-based multi-band astronomical Variable Objects Monitor (SVOM) is a China–France mission designed to detect gamma-ray bursts \citep{svom}.
+In addition to gamma-ray instruments—GRM (gamma-rays), ECLAIR (hard X-rays), and MXT (soft X-rays)—SVOM carries a 43-cm Visible Telescope (VT) with a dichroic beam splitter dividing light into two channels: VT\_B (0.4–0.65 $\mu$m) and VT\_R (0.65–1 $\mu$m).
+SVOM/VT conduected two runs of observations targeting FRB~20250316A, simultaneously acquiring VT\_B and VT\_R data.
+The first run began 2025-03-23 18:22:00 UTC, the second on 2025-03-25 04:22:05 UTC.
+Each exposure was 60 s.
+After removing images affected by background noise or distorted PSFs, 101 and 97 good-quality frames were obtained in the two runs for each band.
+Details are listed in Tables~\ref{tb:obswfst} and \ref{tb:opt1img}.